RodriguezAndres/RodriguezAndres.github.io/_posts/2016-02-03-starting-blog.markdown

 ## Improving layout (optional)
-To add a Table of Contents (more information [here](http://www.seanbuscay.com/blog/jekyll-toc-markdown/)), add the following snippet at top of the file under the header
+To add a table of contents (more information [here](http://www.seanbuscay.com/blog/jekyll-toc-markdown/)), add the following snippet at top of the file under the header

 ~~~ bash
 *TOC